sentinelsat/sentinelsat/docs/api_overview.rst

   This function can be used to download the entire Sentinel product as a directory instead of downloading a single zip archive.

-Of course the user can write its own *nodefilter* functions if necessary.
+Of course the user can write their own *nodefilter* functions if necessary.

 .. _`node selection feature`: https://scihub.copernicus.eu/twiki/do/view/SciHubUserGuide/ODataAPI#Discover_Product_Nodes